reframejs/reframe/docs/overview.template.md

    (The HTML can vary from request to request; the HTML is rendered at "request-time".)
  - **DOM-static**
    <br/>
-   The page's DOM is not manipulated and React is only used to render HTML.
+   The page's DOM is not manipulated, and React is only used to render HTML.
    <br/>
    (Reframe uses `require('react-dom/server')` and not `require('react-dom')`; React doesn't manipulate the DOM.)
  - **DOM-dynamic**